How to build a large wildlife pond

 9. Ensure proper drainage by creating a slight slope around the edges of the pond or installing a drain outlet.

-See also How to paint a panelled door
+See also How to cook a pork shank in the oven

 By properly preparing the site for your large wildlife pond, you’ll create an ideal habitat for various species to flourish and enjoy the beauty of a thriving ecosystem.